TheCandidStartup/TheCandidStartup.github.io/_drafts/normalized-relational-database-grid-view.md

 Never put a database query into production until you understand how the database will execute it.
 Fortunately, there's an easy way to find out.
 Stick the [EXPLAIN](https://www.postgresql.org/docs/15/using-explain.html) keyword before any query and the database query planner will tell you how it will be executed.
 The planner may decide to scan through all the rows in a table, looking for the one you want.
 It may use an index (if available) to find the rows you want more quickly.
 If you want sorted output, it may gather together all matching rows and sort them at the end, or use an index which already has the data you want sorted the way you want it.

 If, like me, you're playing around with a schema using some toy examples, you need to be careful.
 The planner may decide to use a sequential scan instead of an index because there's not enough data to justify the overhead of an index lookup.
-With Postgres, you have [configuration parameters](https://www.postgresql.org/docs/current/runtime-config-query.html) that can be used to encourage the planner to use an index if possible.
+Postgres has [configuration parameters](https://www.postgresql.org/docs/current/runtime-config-query.html) that can be used to encourage the planner to use an index if possible.
 You can then understand how the database would scale to large data without having to create a large test data set.

 ```
 SET SESSION enable_seqscan=0;